beingEniola/Pizza-Runner/README.md

 ### Project Structure

-*Database Setup: The database is created along with all necessary tables, including constraints (primary keys, foreign keys) to ensure data integrity.
+* Database Setup: The database is created along with all necessary tables, including constraints to ensure data integrity.

-Data Import: Sample data is inserted into the database to simulate real-world scenarios.
+* Data Import: Sample data is inserted into the database to simulate real-world scenarios.

-Data Cleaning: Data integrity is ensured through handling empty strings, trimming spaces, and removing inconsistencies.
-A separate file contains the specific data cleaning steps.
+* Data Cleaning: Data integrity is ensured through handling empty strings, trimming spaces, and removing inconsistencies.

-Business Problem Solving: Over 25 business problems are addressed using SQL queries.
+* Business Problem Solving: Over 25 business problems are addressed using SQL queries.
 This includes analyzing delivery performance, customer ordering trends, and financial metrics.
-A link to the SQL file containing these queries is provided.

 ### Methodology

-Database Design:
+* Database Design:

 The first step was to design the database schema based on the business requirements, ensuring that all relevant data points (e.g., customer orders, runner deliveries, pizza recipes) were captured.

-Data Cleaning:
+* Data Cleaning:

 The raw data was cleaned to ensure that empty strings, unnecessary spaces, and inconsistencies were addressed.
 This step was crucial for accurate analysis.

-SQL Analysis:
+* SQL Analysis:

 SQL queries were used to solve key business problems.
 This involved using a range of techniques including: